cristiandouce/node-signup/readme.md

 <script type="text/javascript" src="http://localhost:3000/signup/jquery.perfectapi.js" ></script>
 ```

-This is an example of HTML and client-side javascript for a signup form, using jQuery.validate for the client-side validation:
+This is an example of HTML and client-side javascript for a signup form, using jQuery.validate for the client-side validation.
+Email address of the person filling out the form **must** be in a field with id of `email`.

 ```
 <form id="signupForm" class="signupform">